Living conditions in Europe - poverty and social exclusion

 The impact of social transfers on monetary poverty

-In 2016, social transfers reduced the at-risk-of poverty rate for the EU-28 population from 25.9 % (before social transfers, pensions excluded) to 17.3 %, bringing the rate down by 8.6 percentage points.
+In 2018, social transfers reduced the at-risk-of poverty rate for the EU-28 population from 25.6 % (before social transfers, pensions excluded) to 16.9 %, bringing the rate down by 8.7 pp.

-The impact of social transfers was much less significant in Bulgaria, Romania and Greece, as at-risk-of-poverty rates were reduced by no more than 5.0 percentage points; this pattern was repeated in both the former Yugoslav Republic of Macedonia and Turkey (both 2015 data).
+The impact of social transfers was much less significant in Spain, Slovakia (2017 data), Romania and Greece, as at-risk-of-poverty rates were reduced by less than 5.0 pp.

 At-risk-of-poverty rate anchored at a specific point in time

-Given the at-risk-of-poverty rate is calculated on the basis of poverty thresholds that change from one year to the next (reflecting changes to the overall level of income and its distribution between different socio-economic groups), it is necessary to remain cautious when interpreting poverty developments over time, especially during periods of rapid economic change (booms or recessions).
+Given the at-risk-of-poverty rate is calculated on the basis of poverty thresholds that change from one year to the next (reflecting changes to the overall level of income and its distribution between different socio-economic groups), care needs to be taken when interpreting poverty developments over time, especially during periods of rapid economic change.

-A more reliable measure for monitoring developments over time can be achieved by monitoring the at-risk-of-poverty rate anchored at a specific point in time and adjusted for inflation.
+A more reliable measure for monitoring developments over time is the at-risk-of-poverty rate anchored at a specific point in time and adjusted for inflation.

-On this basis, the at-risk-of-poverty rate anchored in 2008 rose, on average, by 0.9 percentage points across the EU-28 between 2008 and 2016.
-There was a varied pattern to developments in the individual EU Member States, with the impact of the global financial and economic crisis apparent in several southern EU Member States — Greece, Cyprus, Spain and Italy — as well as Ireland; a similar pattern was also observed in Iceland (see Map 1).
+On this basis, the at-risk-of-poverty rate anchored in 2008 went down across the EU-28 between 2008 and 2018, on average, by 1.2 pp. The situation varied between EU Member States, with the impact of the global financial and economic crisis apparent in several southern EU Member States that drove the rate up — namely Italy by 5.1 pp, Spain (5.7 pp), Cyprus (9.6 pp) and Greece with 24.8 pp (see Map 1 ).